 CIS is an abbreviation for the "client information system."
 CIS is a broad term used to refer to the computer system that contains information about program benefits and individual cases.

-A person who receives cash, medical, social services, and/or food stamp benefits under a program administered by the Department of Human Services (DHS).
+A person who receives cash, medical, social services, and/or SNAP benefits under a program administered by the Department of Human Services (DHS).

 Health insurance that may be purchased for a maximum period of 18 months from a former employer.